 - Books with simple text they can memorize

 - Counting books, alphabet books, vocabulary books

-Understanding how your child approaches and reacts to the world around him is important as he enters school.
-Tuning into your child's temperament can help you to understand his personal style of interacting with others and approaching new experiences.
+Understanding how your child approaches and reacts to the world around them is important as they enter school.
+Tuning into your child's temperament can help you to understand their personal style of interacting with others and approaching new experiences.

 Handling Children's Fears

 The world can be a scary place for young children.
 As a child grows, their fears can change from slipping down the bathtub drain to fears of monsters in the closet.
-As your child prepares to enter school, he will encounter many new experiences that he may not fully understand.
+As your child prepares to enter school, they will encounter many new experiences that they may not fully understand.

 To learn more about how you can help your child to handle their fears, read Handling Children's Fears.